sandropaganotti/jsgatt/README.md

 ```

 # Features
-✓ shorter syntax
+✓ shorter syntax<br/>

-✓ auto reconnection
+✓ auto reconnection<br/>

-✓ caches characteristics
+✓ caches characteristics<br/>

-✓ aggregates services for the same device
+✓ aggregates services for the same device<br/>

-✓ prevents writing if another writing is in progress
+✓ prevents writing if another writing is in progress<br/>
 ✓ handles accessing a characteristic while the device is still connecting

 # API